heyitsgabe/whois_query/README.md

 Domains are listed in the domains.yml file.

 command line arguments required on execution.
 Arguments are sender address, receiver address, and sender password.
 These arguments are meant for the email notification system.

+Email sending functions were tested on a testing gmail account.